Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Quasi-steady Accretion Disks in QPE Sources

 \section{Quasi-steady Accretion Disks in QPE Sources}

 Here we describe aspects of the quasi-steady disk fed by mass loss from the star.
 It is important to stress upfront that many aspects of the resulting disk physics are poorly understood, in part due to known difficulties understanding standard AGN spectral energy distribution \citep[SED,][]{Koratkar1999}, as well as the poorly understood physics of radiation-dominated accretion disks more broadly.
 As a result, we will focus on highlighting the key differences relative to standard accretion disk models, which may allow the unusual disks envisioned here to be observationally identified.
-We treat the disk emission as a multicolor blackbody.
+In the following, we treat the disk emission as a multicolor blackbody --- this assumption is reasonable for the outer disk regions emitting in the UV-optical bands although it likely breaks down for the innermost X-ray emitting regions where the opacity is dominated by electron scattering.

 We ignore the complications associated with the circularization of mass from the star and assume that a disk is fed at a time-averaged rate of $\dot M$ at radius $R_0$.
 The radius $R_0$ is likely comparable to the Roche radius of the star in its orbit around the BH. \citet{Metzger2012} present analytical solutions for time-dependent viscous disk models given such a delta-function mass source (see their Appendix B1).
-The essential physics of such solutions is that all of the mass supplied to the disk accretes onto the central point mass while all of the angular momentum supplied is viscously carried to large radii by a negligible fraction of the mass.
+The essential physics of such solutions is that most of the mass supplied to the disk accretes onto the central point mass while most of the angular momentum supplied is viscously carried to large radii by a small fraction of the mass.
 Thus the disk structure is set by

 The radial surface density profile of the disk thus steepens by $r^{1/2}$ exterior to $R_0$.